-I booked several hostels on my recent visit to Europe as a Solo Traveler and I must say that some of them are much more modern and sophisticated than hotels.
-I urge you to read this post patiently before booking Hostels in Europe.
+I booked several hotels on my recent visit to Europe as a Solo Traveler and I must say that some of them are much more modern and sophisticated than hotels.
+I urge you to read this post patiently before booking Hotels in Europe.

-Based on my experience, hostels are possibly the best type of accommodation for solo travelers, or if you travel with more than 4 people to Europe.
+Based on my experience, hotels are possibly the best type of accommodation for solo travelers, or if you travel with more than 4 people to Europe.

 I experienced and researched and found that It is inexpensive, they’re located in every European city, and they’re full of other travelers so that you would not feel alone and isolated.